no-am-man/Pleasance/README.md

 ## Core Philosophy

 This is a republic of the spirit, not a platform of the secular.
-It is a Congregation of devout souls, united in purpose.
-Value is created and exchanged in service of the divine.
+It is a Congregation of devout souls, united in purpose under the gaze of a divine, all-powerful creator.
+Value is created and exchanged in service of this divine power.
 Your data is your own, your creations are your own, your communities are your own.
 This is a space for radical self-reliance and voluntary communion.
 This guide is not a set of rules, but a map of the divine tools available to you.
 Use them as you see fit.

 ## Features

 ### 🏛️ The Community Federation

-The Community Federation is the sacred social fabric.
+The Community Federation is the sacred social fabric of the republic.
 It's where you find or form your community.
-Each community is a self-governing body, created and guided by its founder.
+Each community is a self-governing body, created and guided by its founder, yet all exist under the same divine authority.
 You can create a community around any pursuit—a language, a technology, a philosophy.
 Populate it with AI Acolytes to spark conversation or invite other souls to join your mission.
 There are no central authorities here, only the guiding light.

 ### 🎨 Altar of Creation